MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 * The size of the file system
 * The option to use an integrated blob storage container
-* The choice between user-managed or system-managed storage encryption keys, and some related settings for user-managed keys
+* The choice between customer-managed or system-generated encryption keys for storage, and some related settings for customer-managed keys

-Be sure to plan and configure these items correctly when you create the Azure Managed Lustre file system.
+Plan these items carefully, and configure them correctly when you create your Azure Managed Lustre file system.

+1. Sign in to the [Azure preview portal](https://aka.ms/azureLustrePrivatePreview).
+1. Select **+ Create a Resource**.
+1. Type "azure managed lustre file system" in the search box, and press **Enter**.
+1. Select **Azure Managed Lustre File system (preview)**.
+Then select **Create**.

 ## Basics

-In the **Basics** tab, set the location and capacity of your Lustre file system, and choose the virtual network and subnet it will use.
+On the **Basics** tab, enter the following information.

 ### Project details

-Specify the subscription and location for your file system.

-* **Subscription** - Select a subscription that is enrolled in the private preview program.
+1. Select a subscription. <!--Subscription requirements?-->

-* **Resource group** - Specify or create a resource group to use for this installation.
+1. In **Resource group**, select a resource group, or create a new one to use for this installation.

-  > [!TIP]
-  > If you use a unique resource group for each test file system, you can delete the resource group to clean up all of the related resources after you're finished.

-* **Region** and **Availability zone** - Set the Azure region and zone (if supported) for your file system.
+1. **Region** and **Availability zone** - Set the Azure region and zone (if supported) for your file system.

-  Azure Managed Lustre currently is supported in these regions for private preview: Australia East, Canada Central, East US, East US 2, South Central US, UK South, West Europe, West US 2, and West US 3.
+   For the public preview, Azure Managed Lustre is supported in these regions: Australia East, Canada Central, East US, East US 2, South Central US, UK South, West Europe, West US 2, and West US 3.<!--Update list for the public preview.-->

-  For best performance, you should create your Azure Managed Lustre file system in the same region and availability zone where your client machines will be.
+   For best performance, create your Azure Managed Lustre file system in the same region and availability zone where your client machines will be.

 ### File system details